sophist0/cplusplus_example/README.txt

 		parent node id
 		parent move producing current node
-		node depth (number of nodes required to reach node) node cost (f(n) estimated cost to get to the goal from the root node via node n) puzzle state
+		node depth (number of nodes required to reach node) node cost (f(n) estimated cost to get to the goal from the root node via node n.
+Confusingly this is initialized to something else andthen updated by A-Star) puzzle state

 	Functions